 A Fractional Chief AI Officer is a senior AI executive who works with a business on a retained, part-time basis rather than as a full-time employee.
 The role owns the company's AI strategy, roadmap, and execution oversight without the cost or overhead of a full-time C-suite hire.
 It fills the gap for businesses serious about AI that are not yet at the scale where a dedicated executive salary makes financial sense.

 An AI consultant delivers a project or report and moves on.
 A Fractional Chief AI Officer maintains an ongoing retained relationship and owns outcomes over time.
 The difference is accountability.
 A fractional executive stays involved to see strategies through to execution and adjusts the roadmap as the business and technology evolve.
 A consultant delivers work and exits.
-The FCAIO is still in the room when something is not working.
+The Chief AI Officer is still in the room when something is not working.

 The engagement is designed for businesses with roughly 10 to 200 employees that are actively using or investing in AI but do not yet have the budget or organizational need for a full-time AI executive.
 This includes professional services firms, founder-led businesses, nonprofits, healthcare-adjacent practices, and multi-location operators who recognize AI as a competitive priority but need strategic leadership without the full-time overhead.